Report: Another woman accuses Conyers of sexual harassment

 She also alleged that Conyers, who is 88, touched her inappropriately in a car in 1998 and touched her legs under her dress in 1999.
 Both instances of touching were unwanted, she said.

-Maher is the second former Conyers staffer to come forward with allegations of sexual harassment.
+Maher is the thirdformer Conyers staffer to come forward with allegations of sexual harassment.

 Last week, Buzzfeed reported that Conyers had settled a wrongful dismissal complaint in 2015 with an ex-staffer who claimed she'd been fired after refusing Conyers' "sexual advances."

-Conyers paid out a $27,000 settlement to the woman in exchange for a confidentiality agreement from her, Buzzfeed reported.
+Conyers paid out a $27,000 settlement to the woman, who was not named in the story, in exchange for a confidentiality agreement from her, Buzzfeed reported.

 After the report, Conyers admitted to reaching a financial settlement with a former staffer who had accused him of sexual misconduct but the lawmaker denied having done anything improper.